 Not the most flattering photo but this is me with a mustache that took nearly 2 months to grow.
 All this to freak out Jeannie when she got back from NY!
 Sheesh.
 The things I do.

 So ya.
 Since I basically decided to not shave since she left that ‘stache took bloody well forever to grow.
 Jeannie says I kinda look like Guy Fox… My sister agrees.
 Although I kinda wish I had more photos of during the growing process since I went through the “Pervert” stage followed by a long spell of “Drunken Homeless Bum” stage with this facial fuzz.
 Anyways I shaved it off the night she landed since Jeannie wasn’t too sure about it (I think she was just trying to not be negative with this ‘stache I hath wrought) and I personally hated the damned thing.
-So ya.
-That was fun.
-A post with photos of the boat will be forth coming once I get some more photos.

-We moved the boat!
+- We moved the boat!
 We’re back at Pier 4 for winter again.

-I piloted the ship out of TIM (thanks to Mitch giving me guidance on how to handle the ship) so now I’m no longer called “Swabby” by Dad.
+- I piloted the ship out of TIM (thanks to Mitch giving me guidance on how to handle the ship) so now I’m no longer called “Swabby” by Dad.

-The best news is that on Halloween I asked Jeannie to marry me and she said yes.
+- The best news is that on Halloween I asked Jeannie to marry me and she said yes.

 So now we have to come up with some wedding dates etc around all of our busy schedules, while I’m still working on the boat, and while Jeannie is studying for her exams.
 Whee!
 I’m back to being silly busy… Wait… I never stopped being silly busy.
 Oh well.
 A change is as good as a rest they say.

 Here is a map of our path.
 I took it out at TIM and headed straight across to Pier 4.
-Right where there’s the circle is where Mitch took over since the wind was starting to play tricks with us and so I got on the ropes to help creep us along the walls with the ropes (special thanks to Shane as well for helping with the lines despite his hangover from the night before. )
+Right where there’s the circle is where Mitch took over since the wind was starting to play tricks with us and so I got on the ropes to help creep us along the walls with the ropes (special thanks to Shane as well for helping with the lines despite his hangover from the night before. :P)

 After our motor across the harbor and when we tied up Dad gave me an official Pathfinder Captains hat as he had said that I’d only be captain when I had taken it out myself and docked it.
 Well I didn’t get to dock it but I did undock it and get it almost all the way there myself which is good enough.
 Next year it’ll be easier to learn since we’ll have proper instruments and what not to help us.
 And who knows!
 We might have the wedding party there!
 Go for a cruise with the families.
 Time shall tell.